 Wisp Unification Theory - ACES - The end of Relativity

-Change: ACES - The end of Relativity - new links added.
-Page last updated 22-Feb-2017
+Change: ACES - The end of Relativity - launch date now 2025 and new link added.
+Page last updated 8-Sep-2022

-Atomic Clock Ensemble in Space (ACES) is a $50M dollar project that will put the most accurate clocks built into space in 2018.
+Atomic Clock Ensemble in Space is a project that will put the most accurate clocks built into space in 2025.

 Two ultra-stable ACES clocks - PHARAO and SHM - will work in unison onboard the International Space Station (ISS) to compare to ground-based atomic clocks through a microwave network link.